lambertoo/alx-system_engineering-devops/0x00-shell_basics/README.md

 ## ALx System Engineering Devops
 ### Shell basics
-1. 0.current_working_directory - This script prints out the absolute path of the current working directory
+1. 0-current_working_directory - This script prints out the absolute path of the current working directory
-2. 1.listit - It list contents in the current directory
+2. 1-listit - It list contents in the current directory
-3. 2.bring_me_home - It change the working directory to the user's home
+3. 2-bring_me_home - It change the working directory to the user's home
+4. 3-listfiles - Display current directory contents in a long format